ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/hosting/netlify.md

 ## Static Hosting

-For static hosting, you can apply any build customization [through a _netlify.toml_](https://docs.netlify.com/configure-builds/file-based-configuration/) or the Netlify UI accordingly.
+For static hosting, nothing is needed other than connecting your repository and building your Greenwood project.
+You can apply any of your own build customizations [through a _netlify.toml_](https://docs.netlify.com/configure-builds/file-based-configuration/) or the Netlify UI.

 ```toml
 [build]